Effective from 9 August 2021

 This results in the employee's taxable earnings being $500 less than their gross earnings:

-When calculating the employee's STSL debt, we use their taxable earnings in this instance as there is no reportable super contributions or exempt foreign employment income amounts for this pay.
+- Employee's STSL calculated on repayment income: As stated above, as a pre-tax deduction not paid to a super fund does not constitute repayment income, the employee's taxable earnings will be used in this instance to calculate the STSL amount as there is no reportable super contributions or exempt foreign employment income amounts for this pay.

 Example 2: Salary sacrifice super deduction